 If they become established invasive ants may have a negative impact on the environment, agriculture or human well being, particularly if they reach high abundance.
 Attempts to eradicate or control established invasive ant populations can be expensive and labour intensive, and are frequently unsuccessful.
 Prevention is always better than cure.

 The main audience for this section of the toolkit are biosecurity / quarantine officers, who want to find out how to prevent ant problems.

-The SPREP / SPC Guidelines for Invasive Species Management in the Pacific provide a framework for prevention (section C):
+The SPREP / SPC Guidelines for Invasive Species Management in the Pacific and the IUCN Guidelines for invasive species planning and management on islands (which is based on SPREP / SPC Guidelines) both provide a framework for prevention (section C):

 - Pre-export: develop and implement improved inspection, treatment, packing and transportation procedures and methods, for transport leaving countries and islands harbouring priority invasive species

 - Pre-border: implement a rigorous process of risk analysis in relation to the deliberate introduction of species and the movement of potential carrier goods between countries, and between islands within a country

 - At-border: establish and maintain effective quarantine, transport and border control systems at national borders and between islands within countries